tritum/form_element_linked_checkbox/README.md

 at the TYPO3 CertiFUNcation Day 2017.
 The audience of my talk kindly asked for such an element.
 Lightheaded, I said it will not take more than 30 minutes to create such an extension.
 Unfortunately, I could not make it in this time.
-It took my nearly 1.5 hours to come up with the initial version code.
+It took my 1.5 hours to come up with the initial version code.
 The JS part gave me a hard time.

 ## Thank you